hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/199_aryans_and_tamilians.md

 privileges to itself.
 Hence, whenever it was possible to get the help of a king, the higher castes, especially the Brahmins, have tried to put down similar aspirations in lower castes, by the sword if practicable.
 But the question is: Did they succeed?
-Look closely into your Purânas and Upa-puranas, look especially into the local Khandas of the big Puranas, look round and see what is happening before your eyes, and you will find the answer.
+Look closely into your Purānas and Upa-puranas, look especially into the local Khandas of the big Puranas, look round and see what is happening before your eyes, and you will find the answer.